travi/redux-fetch-middleware/README.md

 Dispatch an action that does not define `type`, but instead contains:

 * `fetch`: a function that takes a reference to the client module to give access to the methods that do the actual data fetching
 * `initial`: the action type that should be dispatched when the data fetch is initiated
 * `success`: the action type that should be dispatched when the data has been successfully received. the received resource will be passed in the `resource` attribute of this action.
-* `failure`: the action type that should be dispatched when the fetch results in an error. the resulting error will be passed as the `error` attribute of this action.
+* `failure`: the action type that should be dispatched when the fetch result in an error. the resulting error will be passed as the `error` attribute of this action.

-#### As an action creator:
+#### As an action creator

 ```js
 export function loadFoo(id) {
     return {